Public Disclosure Requests Procedures

 Public Records Officer

-The Port Director’s Assistant is designated as the public records officer for whom members of the public may direct requests for disclosure of public records.
-The public records officer may be contacted at:
+Members of the public may direct requests for disclosure of public records to the Port’s Public Records Officer.
+The Public Records Officer may be contacted at:

 Port of Kingston